YounesKHM-O/Data-BI-Projects/Customer Churn Analysis /README.md

 # Customer Churn Analysis

 This project analyzes customer churn behavior using a real-world dataset.
-It combines **Python** for data cleaning, exploration, and predictive modeling, and **Tableau** for interactive dashboards.
+It combines **Python** for data exploration and predictive modeling, and **Tableau** for interactive dashboards.
 The goal is to uncover the key factors behind customer churn and deliver actionable insights.

 ## 🔧 Tools Used
 - Python (pandas, scikit-learn, etc.)